wcgordon1/lamplighter/manuscript/active/ch7_Lines_That_Sing.md

 "The depot's been here since 1923," Rooke said as they walked.
 "Back then, it was steam trains on street level, but they moved everything electric and elevated after the flood of '38.
 The infrastructure's solid, but all that metal and current makes it sensitive to seam activity."

 Ivy could see what he meant.
-The rails themselves seemed to whisper with more than just electrical current—there was an underlying harmonic that rose and fell in patterns too complex to be purely mechanical.
+The rails themselves seemed to whisper with more than just electrical current; there was an underlying harmonic that rose and fell in patterns too complex to be purely mechanical.
 It reminded her of the way June's house had hummed before she freed the token from the doorframe, but multiplied and layered until it became almost musical.

 "First lesson," Cole said, stopping beside a junction where three sets of tracks converged.
 "The lines carry more than current.
 They're diagnostic instruments if you know how to read them."

 He pulled out a brass device that looked like a cross between a stethoscope and a tuning fork.
-"Standard approach is to use the resonance detector—place it on the rail, take readings at regular intervals, plot the frequencies on a graph."
+"Standard approach is to use the resonance detector; place it on the rail, take readings at regular intervals, plot the frequencies on a graph."

 Ivy watched him demonstrate, noting the precise way he positioned the instrument and recorded readings in a small notebook.
 Cole's methods were thorough and systematic, the kind of approach that would satisfy any city inspector who wanted documentation.